UHN/ggql/examples/websocket/README.md

 	}
 ```

-The code in this example is different than the other examples in that parsing and execution of a query is broken into two steps so that
+The code in this example is different than the other examples in that
+parsing and execution of a query is broken into two steps so that the
+WebSoc instance can be passed to the subscription call.
+Otherwise the
+GET and POST handling is similar to the other examples.

 ``` golang
 	if err == nil {